-- s risk identification,
+- risk identification,

-- s risk assessment (measuring),
+- risk assessment (measuring),

-- s risk monitoring,
+- risk monitoring,

-- determining appropriate risk control measures (risk management), and
+- · determining appropriate risk control measures (risk management), and

-- s risk reporting.
+- risk reporting.

 Risk management processes are incorporated into all three lines of defence.
 The role of each line of defence is defined in the risk management policy.
 Risk management processes are also integrated into the decision-making system; all important and strategic business decisions are also evaluated in terms of risk.